-The CPUC EM monitored construction on November 17th and 18th.
+The CPUC EM monitored construction on November 22.

-Underground construction included conduit proofing, mandrill pulling, and erosion control installation.
-Crews continued work at the Transition Station (see Figure 1).
-During the site tour on November 18, the CPUC EM noted that the trench line which extends along Road 7 still needs additional water flow dissipation controls such as straw wattles or water bars, and additional erosion controls including mulching and seeding (see Figure 2).
-A call was put into PG&E and the independent SWPPP contractor, North Valley Construction, installed jute wattles and hydro-seeded the area on Saturday, November 19.
-Per Opus, the cows in the area investigated the wattles, but it appears that they are not eating them as has been a continual problem along portions of the project.
+Underground construction included backfilling and erosion control installation.
+Crews continued work at the Transition Station.
+A large mound of spoils had been removed and wattles were placed directly below the Transition Station (see Figure 1).
+Previously, the CPUC EM noted that the trench line which extends along Road 7 needed additional water flow dissipation controls such as straw wattles or water bars, and additional erosion controls including mulching and seeding.
+A call was put into PG&E and the independent SWPPP contractor North Valley Construction installed jute wattles and hydro-seeded the area on Saturday, November 19.
+Per Opus, the cows in the area investigated the wattles, but it appeared that they were not eating them as has been a continual problem along portions of the project.
+During the site tour on November 22, the CPUC EM noted that although erosion controls had been installed along Road 7, the installation was sparse (see Figures 2 and 3).